RakibulHasanRatul/dhaka-house-rent-predictor/readme.md

 What's truly surprising is that this scratch-built model performs almost identically to highly optimized Scikit-learn's `LinearRegression` in terms of performance metrics like R-squared ($R^2$), Mean Squared Error (MSE), and Mean Absolute Error (MAE).
 Check out the detailed analysis in the [Performance Analysis](#performance-analysis-against-scikit-learn) section.

+Even more, the model is speedy too!
+It results **within 0.2 seconds utilizing pure python**.
+Detailed speed tests are shown in the [speedtest.md](./speedtest.md) file.

 Another surprising aspect is that the scratch-built model is **almost 1.9 times faster for smaller datasets** than Scikit-learn's implementation, as shown in the [speedtest.md](./speedtest.md) file. **_However, for bigger datasets, the scratch-built model performs too poorly compared to sklearn's implementation._**

 ## Table of Contents